madhavanshree2006/RISC-V-SoC-Tapeout-Program/README.md

 </div>

 <div align="center">
-🌟 Welcome to the beginning of my journey in the **VSD RISC-V SoC Tapeout Program** 🚀
+  🌟 Welcome to the beginning of my journey in the <b>VSD RISC-V SoC Tapeout Program</b> 🚀
 </div>

 ---